xvedejas/limbo4/README.md

 ScriptAlias /cgi-bin/ "/path/to/limbo4/cgi-bin/"
 ```

+For remote backups, edit `backupdb.sh` with host info.

-It is also recommended to setup cron jobs to run the scripts `backupdb.sh`,
+It is strongly recommended to setup cron jobs to run the scripts `backupdb.sh`,
 `statistics.py`, and `expiration.py`.